phoobynet/alpaca-services/README.md

 - To not worry about handling pagination (just use [for await...of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of))
 - To convert data returned to the appropriate data type (Alpaca returns `string<number>`.
 See [Account](https://alpaca.markets/docs/api-references/trading-api/account/) to understand what I mean.)
 - To force timestamps into a consistent format (1,000th of a second)
+- Get real-time market status (is it open, pre-market, etc.)

 # Requirements